Updated: February 2024

 - Limited flavour choice

-- More expensive in the long run than refillable systems
+- More expensive in the long run than refillable devices

 - Less vapour than other kinds of device